 Need inspiration?
 What to see

+On the Toon.
 Geordie folk know how to let their hair down.
-Nights out are the stuff of legend.
-And if you want to get on the toon like the locals, here are a few areas to visit:
+Nights out are the stuff of legend – well worth taking trains to Newcastle for.
+Here are a few areas to visit:

 Feeling hungry?
 Where to eat